Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 ![image](https://user-images.githubusercontent.com/47721595/147798469-0a0c7455-0781-479a-9a16-fd8a34875447.png)

 ## Section 6: Listing specific words of interest or "flags" that might indicate hazards
 As previously mention, in section 2 of a SDS is where a company lists GHS classified hazards for a product.
-There is many different type of hazards along with categorical indentifiers for each hazard.
+There is many different types of hazards along with categorical indentifiers for each hazard.
 Prior to 2013, hazards were listed very ambiguously and left a reader uncertain.
-As a result GHS was created to reduce this ambigous language in section this section, but also create a standard for all Safety Data Sheets.
-This of course is whether or not a country adapts this as a regulation, so some SDSs may differ for regions.
+As a result, GHS was created to reduce this ambigous language in this section, but also create a standard for all Safety Data Sheets.
+This of course is dependent on whether or not a country adopts to this regulation, so some SDSs may differ for different regions.

-If you want to learn more about GHS, I would recommend this link: https://www.ccohs.ca/oshanswers/chemicals/ghs.html Also, if you are a curious person and want to know hazards of specific chemicals I would recommend searching through Europes Chemical Agency's database by this link: https://echa.europa.eu/
+If you want to learn more about GHS, I would recommend this link: https://www.ccohs.ca/oshanswers/chemicals/ghs.html Also, if you are a curious person and want to know hazards of specific chemicals I would recommend searching through Europe's Chemical Agency's database by this link: https://echa.europa.eu/

-Note: Once you click and get routed to desired substance page, click on C&L Inventory button located half way down the page.
+Note: Once you click and get routed to desired substance page, click on C&L Inventory button located half-way down the page.
 This will list hazards associated with the substance if its not diluted.
 ```python
 hazards = ['Flammable', 'flammable', 'Gases', 'gases', 'pyrophoric', 'Pyrophoric', 'Chemically',
            'unstable', 'Aerosols', 'chemically', 'Unstable', 'aerosols', 'oxidizing', 'aquatic',